This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 An incision will be made near the location of your hardware.
-Your caregiver will use small tools to loosen and remove the hardware.
+Your healthcare provider will use small tools to loosen and remove the hardware.
 The incision will be closed with stitches.
 A bandage will cover your incision to help prevent infection.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you may be able to go home.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you may be able to go home.
 If you cannot go home, you will be taken to your hospital room.

 - Take deep breaths and cough 10 times each hour.
 This will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Repeat these steps 10 times every hour.